-The United States Trustee appoints and supervises standing trustees and monitors and supervises cases under chapter 13 of title 11 of the United States Code.
+The United States Trustee appoints and supervises standing trustees and monitors and supervises cases under chapter 12 of title 11 of the United States Code.
 28 U.S.C. § 586(b).
 The Handbook, issued as part of our duties under 28 U.S.C. § 586, establishes or clarifies the position of the United States Trustee Program (Program) on the duties owed by a standing trustee to the debtors, creditors, other parties in interest, and the United States Trustee.
 The Handbook does not present a full and complete statement of the law; it should not be used as a substitute for legal research and analysis.
 The standing trustee must be familiar with relevant provisions of the Bankruptcy Code, Federal Rules of Bankruptcy Procedure (Rules), any local bankruptcy rules, and case law.
 11 U.S.C. § 321, 28 U.S.C. § 586, 28 C.F.R. § 58.6(a)(3).
-Standing trustees are encouraged to follow Practice Tips identified in this Handbook but these are not considered mandatory.

 Nothing in this Handbook should be construed to excuse the standing trustee from complying with all duties imposed by the Bankruptcy Code and Rules, local rules, and orders of the court.
-The standing trustee should notify the United States Trustee whenever the provision of the Handbook conflicts with the local rules or orders of the court.
+The standing trustee should notify the United States Trustee whenever a provision of the Handbook conflicts with local rules or orders of the court.
 The standing trustee is accountable for all duties set forth in this Handbook, but need not personally perform any duty unless otherwise indicated.
 All statutory references in this Handbook refer to the Bankruptcy Code, 11 U.S.C. § 101 et seq., unless otherwise indicated.